 1. LENTILS

-Lentils are full of fiber!
+Lentils are full of fiber.
 They are inexpensive, make a fabulous soup, and go well in salads.
-Vegans often eat them for their protein content, but even those who consume meat should eat lentils.
 One cup has 15.6 grams of fiber!
+This is my favorite lentil salad.

 2. KIDNEY BEANS

-Kidney beans are a legume high in fiber.
+Kidney beans are legumes that are high in fiber.
 One cup contains 11.3 grams.
 They are an economical way to add protein, fiber, and other nutrients to your diet.

 3. CHICKPEAS

 Chickpeas are packed with protein and fiber.
-They have lots of vitamins and minerals, and they fill you up, helping you to maintain your weight because of the high-fiber, low-calorie makeup.
+They have lots of vitamins and minerals, and they fill you up, helping you to maintain your weight.
+I love chickpeas in hummus.

 4. QUINOA